-Microwave data is sent from site to site sequentially, and can be sent from either side.
+Microwave data is sent from site to site sequentially and can be sent from either side.
 This is known as 'backhauling'.
 During a break, you can continue transmitting data by simply sending messages in two directions.

-The KDA 864 RTU is advanced remote that can be used for your ring polls.
+The NetGuardian 864A RTU is an advanced remote that can be used for your ring polls.
 It also works for other microwave monitoring functions.
-Packed into a compact, 19-inch unit, the KDA 864 includes 64 alarm points and 8 control points.
+Packed into a compact, 19-inch single rack unit, the NetGuardian 864A includes 64 discrete alarms and 8 analog alarms.

-The KDA can work with your 202 modems along microwave base bands of 0-4, and FSK modems on 4-8 and 8-12 base bands.
-The KDA 864 will give you the visibility you must have of your microwave transmission equipment.
-It has support for a number of different protocols.
+The NetGuardian 864A also has an internal modem, so if there's no LAN connection possible, you can still access your RTU.
+The 864A will give you the visibility you must have of your microwave transmission equipment.
+It has support for a number of different protocols including SNMP, DNP3, and more.